apache/nuttx/syscall/README.txt

 layer from the user-mode application into the kernel-mode RTOS.
 The switch from user-mode to kernel-mode is accomplished using software interrupts (SWIs).
-SWIs are implemented differently and named differently by different manufacters but all work essentially the same:  A special instruction is executed in user-mode that causes a software generated interrupt.
+SWIs are implemented differently and named differently by different manufacturers but all work essentially the same:  A special instruction is executed in user-mode that causes a software generated interrupt.
 The software generated interrrupt is caught within the kernel and handle in kernel-mode.